maikelele/cuda-mlp/README.md

     ```

 2. **Prepare the MNIST dataset**:
     - Ensure that the MNIST dataset is downloaded and saved in the appropriate binary format.
 You can use the provided [downloader.py](http://_vscodecontentref_/1) script to download and save the dataset.
+Make sure to download necessary `python` modules first using `pip install -r requirements.txt`.
     ```sh
     python downloader.py
     ```